Philosophie-ch/philoAssets/README.md

     + Proxy Hosts (reverse proxy setup): easy setup of proxy hosts for apps running locally in the back
     + Caching, security headers, and other features

-- **Nginx Static**: serves static files.
+- **Nginx Static**: serves static files with signed URL validation.
 Features:
+    + **Signed URLs required** — all requests must include valid `md5` hash and `expires` timestamp
+    + Security headers block search engine indexing (X-Robots-Tag)
-    + Fast and efficient
+    + Fast and efficient serving via nginx
-    + Easy to configure
-    + Auto-reloads when files change

 - **FileBrowser**: provides a simple GUI interface to manage static files.
 Features:
     + Easy uploads and downloads
     + User management system
+    + REST API for programmatic uploads

 - **Notes**:
     + The container's ports are not exposed to the internet, nor mapped to the server's ports (except for the NPM ports).
 Instead, they are exposed to the host machine, and then proxied by Nginx Proxy Manager.
 This is a more secure setup and it is recommended to keep it this way.